joshdsolis/beautiful-jekyll/aboutme.md

 ---

-Hi, I'm Josh Solis, A data scientist
+Hi, I'm Josh Solis, a data scientist with a background in cognitive science.

--Cognitive Science undergrad
+### Data Science

-Studying Cognitive Science taught me to think about how people think.
-I'd love to work with you to solve business problems using math and code.
+I learned to use data science tools like pandas, numpy, matplotlib, keras, and sci-kit learn through Lambda School.
+I also have used application hosting services like Heroku, Netlify, and AWS Elastic Beanstalk.

 ### Cognitive Science
 I was always interested in the mind, so I studied Cognitive Science.
 Now I'm excited to apply what I've learned about the mind and brain to data science problems.